Parents may not notice when children are overweight

 (Reuters Health) - Many parents don’t realize when their children are overweight and so they fail to help the youngsters shed excess pounds, an Australian study suggests.

-When researchers asked parents to report their child’s height and weight, the results suggested that about 16% of the kids were overweight and 6% were obese.
+When researchers asked parents to report their child’s height and weight, the results suggested that about 16 percent of the kids were overweight and 6 percent were obese.

-But when parents were asked if their child’s weight was healthy or unhealthy, only about 8% said they had overweight kids and only 0.2% reported an obese child.
+But when parents were asked if their child’s weight was healthy or unhealthy, only about 8 percent said they had overweight kids and only 0.2 percent reported an obese child.

 And parents who didn’t recognize a weight problem in their children were less likely to take steps aimed at solving the problem, said study co-author Dr. Christina Pollard, of the Department of Health in Western Australia and Curtin University School of Public Health in Perth.